 convenient to transport

 • “Look around!
-Whether in your office, kitchen or bedroom, plastic is all around us.
-Our food packaging, clothing, computers, mobile phones, stationery and even toys... »
+In our office, kitchen or bedroom, plastic surrounds us everywhere.
+Our food packaging, clothing, computers, mobile phones, stationery and even toys..."

 Experts say